 [The Financial Times - Article by Catherine Fieschi] New coalitions and electoral strategies disguise opportunism and an absence of ideological substance

 As part of the Green Wedge Project, the Green Wedge Tracker gives you a monthly overview of the social media climate conversation in 8 European countries.
-April 2021 The...
+May 2021 The E...

 [Report] This report is a first step towards mapping the climate conversation in Europe.
 The aim is to get a better sense of the various communities and groups that will support the European Green Deal (EGD), as well as understand the types of dissent and counter-mobilisation that will inevitably arise and risk derailing the implementation of the EGD’s main policy objectives.

 [The Guardian - Article by Catherine Fieschi] The president must demonstrate that the secular state – with a subtle dose of multiculturalism – works for them.